kanidm/kanidm/FAQ.md

   process read operations

 Many protocols like Raft or Etcd are databases that provide PC guarantees.
-They guarantee that they are always consistent, and can always be read in the face of patitioning, but to accept a write, they must not be experiencing a partitioning event.
+They guarantee that they are always consistent, and can always be read in the face of partitioning, but to accept a write, they must not be experiencing a partitioning event.
 Generally this is achieved by the fact that these systems elect a single node to process all operations, and then re-elect a new node in the case of partitioning events.
 The elections will fail if a quorum is not met disallowing writes